yukiyanagi/PictureRoom/README.md

 # Picture Room

-Application for checking how images & pictures look like on the web.
+Application for checking images with browser.

-A simple structure that does not use a web server.
+DB is not used.

 ## At first